midtown-ai/glossary/glossary/a.md

 # Autoencoder

+ A specialized variant of [artificial neural networks] employed for [unsupervised learning].
+Autoencoders master the dual functions of data encoding and decoding, facilitating efficient data representation and reconstruction.

  Let’s now discuss autoencoders and see how we can use neural networks for dimensionality reduction.
 The general idea of autoencoders is pretty simple and consists in setting an encoder and a decoder as neural networks and to learn the best encoding-decoding scheme using an iterative optimisation process.
 So, at each iteration we feed the autoencoder architecture (the encoder followed by the decoder) with some data, we compare the encoded-decoded output with the initial data and backpropagate the error through the architecture to update the weights of the networks.
 Thus, intuitively, the overall autoencoder architecture (encoder+decoder) creates a bottleneck for data that ensures only the main structured part of the information can go through and be reconstructed.
 Looking at our general framework, the family E of considered encoders is defined by the encoder network architecture, the family D of considered decoders is defined by the decoder network architecture and the search of encoder and decoder that minimise the reconstruction error is done by gradient descent over the parameters of these networks.